psfshr/HomeAssistant/README.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 # HomeAssistant
-My ESPHome configuration files and related HomeAssistant configs.
+My HomeAssistant configs.

+ESPHome configs have now moved to a new separate repo at https://github.com/psfshr/ESPHome

 Note that this was previously a private repo, so any documentation is minimal or non-existent.